2023 Stax Review: Cheap Processing for High-volume Businesses

 - Users (with Roles and Permissions)

 - Social Review Management

 Stax Connect is a Stax product that gives you access to Dispute Manager features.
 This feature instantly notifies retailers of chargebacks and quickly facilitates an efficient resolution by allowing you to send replies and upload supporting documents from the platform.
 You’ll hear about the chargeback on the same day it’s claimed, and you can upload supporting documents through the user portal.
-Contact their support team to request for this feature.
+Contact the support team to request this feature.

 Same-day funding is available.
 In general, customers will be approved for either next-day or 48-hour funding.
 However, Stax also offers same-day funding for clients who want to receive deposits on a debit card instead of in a bank account.

 There is no shortage of Stax integration options.
 The payment processor works with a variety of outside hardware and software platforms.
 However, access to third-party integrations requires a monthly subscription fee.

 You can contact Stax customer support via phone or request form on its website.
 There’s also a live chat tool, although it’s hard to say during what hours you’ll be able to get in touch with a human as opposed to a chatbot.
 Stax uses Zendesk to manage support tickets, and you can also self-serve with the online knowledge base that has support content.
 The Ultimate subscription plan includes a dedicated account manager.

 We gave Stax perfect marks for all subcriteria in this category except for pricing.
 Merchants will need to process at least $20,000 in monthly sales for Stax subscription fees to be cost-effective.
 Otherwise, Stax’s suite of available integrations, merchant services features, and payment processing methods are among the best in the industry.